Table of contents

 What Risks Come with Avoiding a Temporary Crown?

 Avoiding a temporary dental crown exposes the tooth to bacteria and the risk of infection.
 It also leaves the tooth susceptible to damage from chewing.
-Most importantly, it can cause the teeth on either side to shift, which would make the permanent crown not fit properly, requiring a new impression or more preparation, adding to your overall costs and time.
+Most importantly, it can cause the teeth on either side to shift.
+This shifting can make the permanent crown not fit properly, requiring a new impression or more preparation.
+The result is added cost and time.

 Are There Modern Alternatives to Temporary Crowns in Dentistry?

-The most common alternative is a same-day crown, which is a modern innovation that eliminates the need for a temporary crown altogether.
-This technology, often called CEREC (Chairside Economical Restoration of Esthetic Ceramics), uses CAD/CAM technology to design and mill a permanent crown right in the dental office.
+The most common alternative is a same-day crown, a modern innovation that eliminates the need for a temporary crown altogether.
+This technology, often called CEREC (Chairside Economical Restoration of Esthetic Ceramics), uses CAD/CAM technology.
+It designs and mills a permanent crown right in the dental office.

 How Do Same-Day Crowns Compare to Temporary Crowns?

 Same-day crowns are made from a strong ceramic or porcelain material, making them much more durable than the temporary crown material.
-The primary benefit is convenience, you get your final crown in a single visit, avoiding the need for a temporary dental crown and a second appointment.
+The primary benefit is convenience: you get your final crown in a single visit.
+This avoids the need for a temporary dental crown and a second appointment.
 However, not all dental clinics have this technology, and it might not be suitable for every case.

 What Should You Expect After Getting a Temporary Crown?